NMCBookstore/NMC-Frontend/README.md

 # NMC-Frontend - This is a project for our thesis.

 ## Member
- Nguyễn Minh Chiến
+ Nguyễn Minh Chiến.
- Nguyễn Minh Cương
+ Nguyễn Minh Cương.

 ## Installation
 Use the Node Package Manager [npm] to install